bitcoin/bitcoin/README.md

 What is MicroBitcoin?
 ----------------

-MicroBitcoin is an experimental digital currency forked from [Bitcoin](https://github.com/bitcoin/bitcoin) that enables instant payments to anyone, anywhere in the world.
+MicroBitcoin is a digital currency forked from [Bitcoin](https://github.com/bitcoin/bitcoin) that enables micro-payments to anyone, anywhere in the world.
 MicroBitcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 MicroBitcoin is the name of open source software which enables the use of this currency.